DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

     Dim newHeaders As Variant
     Dim lastCol As Integer
     Dim i As Integer
-    Dim origEstCol As Range
-    Dim origEstHrsCol As Range
+    Dim origEstCol As Range, origEstHrsCol As Range Dim remEstCol As Range, remHrsCol As Range
-    Dim origEstHrsColNum As Integer
+    Dim timeSpentCol As Range, timeSpentHrsCol As Range Dim origEstHrsColNum As Integer, remHrsColNum As Integer, timeSpentHrsColNum As Integer

     ' Define the columns to delete
     columnsToDelete = Array("Issue Links", "Fix Version/s", "ROI($)", "Updated", "Sprint History", "Sprint commitment", _